Home

 10 Enclosure Cooling Considerations Photo

-At Kooltronic, we recognize that common components used in electronic and industrial equipment enclosures produce unwanted heat.
-This presents the problem of dissipating the heat generated before damage can occur to sensitive parts.
-In many cases, the problem can be solved by ventilation -- using simple air moving devices such as enclosure cooling fans and blowers.
-However, in an increasing amount of applications, the available ambient air is contaminated or too warm to be used for the safe dissipation of the unwanted heat.
-Under these conditions, the life expectancy and performance of sensitive electronic components may be adversely impacted, often causing equipment malfunctions, slowdowns, or failures.
-For such applications, where ambient air cannot be used, a heat exchanger or enclosure air conditioner is the best choice.
+Components used in electronic and industrial equipment enclosures produce unwanted heat.
+This presents the problem of dissipating excess heat before it damages sensitive equipment.
+In some cases, the problem can be solved by ventilation – using simple air-moving devices such as enclosure fans or centrifugal blowers.
+However, in many applications, the ambient air surrounding the enclosure is contaminated or too warm to be used for the safe dissipation of any unwanted heat.
+Under these conditions, the life expectancy and performance of electronic components may be adversely impacted, often causing equipment slowdowns or malfunctions.
+For applications where ambient air cannot be used, a heat exchanger or enclosure air conditioner is the best choice.

-In order to create the optimum environment for the application, an evaluation of the anticipated operating conditions and thermal requirements of the equipment (or system) must be completed.
+In order to create the best environment for the application, an evaluation of the anticipated operating conditions and thermal requirements of the equipment (or system) must be completed.
+Click through the slides below to learn 10 important questions you should ask when considering an enclosure cooling solution.

-1. Does the equipment/system require cooling, or is spot cooling adequate?
+1. Does the equipment/system require active cooling, or is spot cooling adequate?

 2. Are there any components that are particularly sensitive to heat or other adverse conditions?